eons-dev/bin_epi/README.md

 --repo-password
 ```

-Keep in mind that `emi --repo-store ... merx tomes` on the command line is equivalent to having `"repo_store": "..."` in the config.json.
+Keep in mind that `emi --repo-store ... merx1/merx2 tomes` on the command line is equivalent to having `"repo_store": "..."` in the ~/.eons/config.json and calling `emi merx1/merx2 tomes`.
 Please don't store your credentials in the config.

 NOTE: you do not need to supply any repo settings to download packages from the public repository.